fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 mathematical formalization.
 In some cases, there may be no suitable metric.

-Some reasons why we fall into this trap are because fairness is context-dependent, open to contestation by different groups of people, and differences between ways of thinking about fairness between the legal world (i.e., fairness as procedural) and the fair-ML community (i.e., fairness as outcome-based).
+Some reasons why we fall into this trap are because fairness is context-dependent, because it is open to contestation by different groups of people, and because there are differences between ways of thinking about fairness between the legal world (i.e., fairness as procedural) and the fair-ML community (i.e., fairness as outcome-based).